Dealing with Debt Booklet

 - workers' compensation

 Loans, gifts, and other peoples’ money are not protected from garnishment when they are put in your bank account.
 BUT, if you have a joint account, the other person’s money may be protected.
 Talk to a lawyer right away.

 Sometimes money that is usually exempt is not protected if you owe debts like

 Exempt wages only stay exempt for 20 or 60 days after you deposit them in the bank.
-See section below "Can They Take Money Out Of My Paycheck?"
+See the section “Can they take money out of your paycheck?”

 If a bank or financial institution is trying to take money you owe out of another account you have with them call a lawyer right away.

-They cannot take money from your paycheck if
+They can’t take money from your paycheck if

 Note: Courts in Minnesota have ruled that EITC (Earned Income Tax Credit) money is exempt from most garnishments.
 One court has ruled that MinnesotaCare is a “government benefit based on need.”